mostabdel07/movie-viewer-mvc/README.md

-# WebApp README.md
+# M07 DWES WebApp README.md
 -------------------------------------------------------------------------------

 # About
 - This is an WebApp example for M07 DWES.

-# Dir structure
+# Project dir structure
-- db:     All structured data files: databases, .csv files, etc.
+- db:      All data files: databases, .csv files, etc.
 - public:  All static content: img, css, js, etc.
+- src:     Contains the app code and its libraries
-- src:    The main codebase that generates the dynamic content.
+- src/app: The main codebase that generates the dynamic content.
+- src/lib: First-party libraries needed by the app.
+Not managed by composer.
+- tests:   Tests of code in src.
+Done with Pest.
-- vendor: Libraries and third-party code.
+- vendor:  Third-party dependencies.
+Managed by Composer.

+# Project main files
+- composer.json: List of project dependencies managed by Composer.
+Can be manually edited.
+- composer.lock: List of all dependencies managed by Composer.
+Generated automatically.
+- phpunit.xml:   PHPUnit config file.
+Used by Pest.
+- README.md:     This file.

 # Source
-- Start reading src/rewriter.php
+- Start reading src/app/rewriter.php

 # Deployment
 - Copy the whole directory containing this file wherever you want.

 # Execution with PHP's Development Web Server
-- php -S 0.0.0.0:8080 -t public/ src/rewriter.php
+- php -S 0.0.0.0:8080 -t public/ src/app/rewriter.php

 # Execution with a production server (Apache, Ngnix, Caddy)
 - Configure URL Rewriting.
-- Point the web server to execute router.php on every execution.
+- Point the web server to execute src/app/router.php.